+Hospital Volunteer

+Key Club Activities

+Cleanup Project

+Peer Tutor Adopt-A-Highway Meals on Wheels

+Cancer Drive Heart Fund Drive

-Hospital Volunteer Muscular Dystrophy Drive Cleanup Project Cancer Drive Lake Cleanup Project Red Cross Blood Drive Working in local church Peer Tutor Adopt-A-Highway Meals on Wheels Heart Fund Drive Lamb House Nursing Home plaque.
+Lake Cleanup Project Lamb House

+Red Cross Blood Drive Nursing Home

+Salvation Army Working in local church

+Service is an activity without pay or reward for the betterment of a student and/or the community.
 Students are responsible to turn in their community service hours to the Guidance Office.
-Awards will be given for completion of service hours as follows: 10-40 hours certificate, 41-99 hours medal, 100 hours or more
+Awards will be given for completion of service hours as follows: 10-40 hours certificate, 41-99 hours medal, 100 hours or more plaque.